KiranUber/AV-Trips/README.md

 | **Polestar** | **353** | **0** | **0** | **0%** |
 | **Honda** | **1** | **0** | **0** | **0%** |

-Every real AV make runs the self-driving flow on ~100% of its trips and completes millions of rides.
-Polestar (353 trips) and Honda (1 trip) run it on **zero** and complete **zero** — the classic false-positive signature, so I exclude both.
-The impact is tiny and never touches a real AV trip: in April the exclusion removed just 5 trips (445,067 goes to 445,062), all Polestar, none completed.
+Every genuine AV make sits near 100% self-driving and has racked up real completions.
+Polestar (353 trips) and Honda (1 trip) are the odd ones out: zero self-driving trips, zero completions.
+That's the giveaway, so both are gone.
+The cost of dropping them is tiny and never hits a real trip.
+In April it took out exactly 5 trips (445,067 down to 445,062), all Polestar, none completed.

-**Fisker** did not appear in this 12-month window at all; it showed up only as a handful of never-completed `p2p` rows in the wider 2.38-million-trip check.
-I keep it in the list as harmless future-proofing so the rule stays robust as that make reappears.
+Fisker is a slightly different case.
+It didn't show up at all in this 12-month window; it only surfaced earlier as a few never-completed p2p rows back in the wider 2.38-million-trip check.
+I left it in the exclusion list anyway so the rule doesn't break the next time that make turns up.
+Worth a second look if Fisker starts showing real volume again.

-### 5e.
-I don't need the offer table for partner names
+### Why I stopped using the offer table for partner names

-I tested whether pulling partner names from the offer table gave better labels.
-It did not.
-I first checked April 2026 (100% resolved by vehicle make, 445,062 of 445,062), then re-ran it across the full history from January 2025 to now: **100% of trips still get a correct partner name from the vehicle make (4,233,061 of 4,233,061)**.
-Not a single trip ever fell through to the fallback, so the offer table changed no labels and rescued no "Unknown" partners.
-I removed it.
-My partner label is now just:
+I wanted to know if pulling partner names from the offer table would give me cleaner labels.
+Turns out no. April looked perfect (445,062 of 445,062 resolved straight from the vehicle make), but one month didn't feel like enough, so I re-ran it over everything from January 2025 to now.
+Same story: **4,233,061 of 4,233,061 trips got a correct partner name from the vehicle make**.
+Not one trip ever fell through to the offer-table fallback, which means it was changing no labels and rescuing no "Unknown" partners.
+So I cut it.
+The label is just this now:

 ```sql
 COALESCE(NULLIF(fv.make,'\N'),           -- served vehicle make